-There was insufficient information about either your child or his or her academic peers to calculate a Student Growth Percentile this year.
-The first year a student tests in Illinois is their baseline year.
+There was insufficient information to calculate a Student Growth Percentile this year.

 A CLOSER LOOK AT FOUR AREAS OF MATHEMATICS READINESS

 To stay on track for college and career readiness, students need to learn a wide range of skills, content knowledge, and critical-thinking abilities at every grade level.
 Often, these develop at different rates because of differences in the curricular priorities of individual teachers and schools, differences in students' interests and out-of-school experiences, and many other factors.